russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 It's helpful to go to bed at the same time every night and set your alarm for the same time every morning.
 Avoid anything too stimulating before bed, such as loud music, games, screen time, and adrenaline-pumping movies.
 It's also important to avoid heavy meals before bed.
 Otherwise, you'll find yourself awake for several extra hours.

-In his bestseller, 'The Sleep Solution: Why Your Sleep is Broken and How to Fix it,' W. Chris Winter gives some useful tips to follow.
+In his bestseller 'The Sleep Solution,' W. Chris Winter offers some useful hacks.
 You can read a summary in the Headway library.

 "Sleep is not the absence of wakefulness.
 In other words, sleep is not a light switch in your brain that is either on or off.
 Your body is doing amazing things at night while you sleep."